stoneisland/centos/README.md

-# Build virtual machine for payara
+# Build virtual machine based on centos

 To build a vmware virtual machine based on centos go into directory centos/vmware, write vars.json file and give the command: